Her new novel is Wunderland.

 Recently I asked the author about what she was reading.
-Her reply:
+Epstein's reply:

 The Page 69 Test: The Painter from Shanghai.

 The Page 69 Test: The Gods of Heavenly Punishment.